 While we might not always have a Mediterranean climate here in the UK, we can connect to past holidays by creating a vacation-inspired deck area.
 Choosing natural materials such as bamboo for furniture and accessories is just one way to create a summery vibe, while keeping colours muted can create a more sophisticated overall design.

-This Arizona bistro set from George at Asda for SS18 works well in a small decked spot outside the house.
+This Arizona bistro set from George at Asda works well in a small decked spot outside the house.

 9. Choose solar powered lighting